RULES & REGULATIONS - The COMPETITION

 ACRO- a routine incorporating dance choreography of any discipline and no less than 50% acro movements.

-STUDENT CHOREOGRAPHY- for students aged 13+ in the SENIOR INTENSE level wishing to develop choreography skills and receive feedback on their work.
+STUDENT CHOREOGRAPHY- for students aged 13+ wishing to develop choreography skills and receive feedback on their work.
 Choreography must be original.
-Can be a solo, duo or group that is entered.
+Can be a solo, duo, or group that is entered.
 All Student Choreography will be categorized together.

-OPEN/SPECIALTY- a category that encompasses a routine that does not seemingly to belong in any of the above categories including novelty or ethnic dancing.
+OPEN/SPECIALTY- a category that encompasses a routine that does not seem to belong in any of the above categories, including novelty or ethnic dancing.

 PRODUCTION- 5-15 minutes in length.
 May include a variety of disciplines.
 Please provide details of props and quick changes or run arounds.